timhadler/plc-automation-portfolio-project/docs/project management/timeline.md

 \*\* Operator Controls \*\*

+* Improved part rejection by replacing timer with diffuser sensor
 * Added operator control panel functionality - Start, Stop, Emergency Stop, Reset
 * Decided that an inventory buffer will be added downstream of Stage 1, before Stage 2 to handle part overflow